jayunit100/RudolF/README.md

 paradigms applied to real world problems in data mining and analysis.
 But of course, if you want to start out with

 a hello world just to get involved, you're MORE THAN WELCOME to join us !

+##SequenceML

+This is a repo for machine learning algorithms applied to sequence (peptide/nucleotide) data.

+There is currently a muti-classification algorithm, the AminoAcidPredictor which tries to understand local

+features in proteins.
+It is described in detail in the SequenceML repo.

 contact jayunit100@gmail.com mattfenwick100@gmail.com sesanker0@gmail.com